Learn about actual and potential costs

 How do you develop appropriate cost and time management systems for your consulting services?

-How do you monitor services to make sure they are most efficient?
+How do you monitor services to make sure they are their most efficient?

 Are your clients satisfied with their current contracts or past experiences?
 Do you provide references or case studies?